-Introducing: The Love Doctor
+Introducing: Savvy Love

 The Erotic Review has always been a forum for the sensual goings-on and the coming-outs; the politics and books, the stories and essays, the art and performances having to do with all things arousing.
 But what about the practical world of love and sex in our own private lives – whether it’s marriage and monogamy or dating and daredevilry?